Phosphorescentt/MA395-Essay/README.md

 # Third year essay
-This is the repo for all of my work on my third year essay titled "Networks and Community Detection".
+The source code for an essay on the topic of Networks and Community Detection.